SyndicateClu/TMQBFFL/Constitution.md

 ### Co-Commissioner Site Powers

-The Co-Commissioner will have all site powers the league commissioner has so that in the event the commissioner is unavailable the co-commissioner can attend to any urgent needs from league members.
+The Co-Commissioner(s) will have all site powers the league commissioner has so that in the event the commissioner is unavailable the co-commissioner(s) can attend to any urgent needs from league members.

 ### Co-Commissioner Appointment